diminaso-uowm/university-list/README.md

 ## About
 This project is an **assignment for the lesson "Graduands' Seminar"** at [Department of Informatics at University of Western Macedonia, Kastoria, Greece](https://cs.uowm.gr).
 This project was made in the time period of December 2020 by Dimitrios Nasoufis & Chrysa Tsianta.<br/>
-Instructor and supervisor of this project is Dimitrios Tzimas.
+Instructor and supervisor of this project is Dimitrios Tzimas, Computing Coordinator Regional Directorate of P&S Education of Western Macedonia.

 ## Softwares & Programming Languages
-- Bootstrap
 - PHP
 - MySQL
+- Bootstrap
 - HTML
 - CSS
 - JavaScript